dakcicek/disaster_response/README.md

 2. Run the following command in the app's directory to run your web app.
     `python run.py`

-dakcicek$ python run.py
+`dakcicek$ python run.py
 /Users/dakcicek/opt/anaconda3/lib/python3.7/site-packages/sklearn/externals/joblib/__init__.py:15: FutureWarning: sklearn.externals.joblib is deprecated in 0.21 and will be removed in 0.23.
 Please import this functionality directly from joblib, which can be installed with: pip install joblib.
 If this warning is raised when loading pickled models, you may need to re-serialize those models with scikit-learn 0.21+. warnings.warn(msg, category=FutureWarning)
  * Serving Flask app "run" (lazy loading)
- * Environment: production
+ `* Environment: production
    WARNING: This is a development server.
 Do not use it in a production deployment.
    Use a production WSGI server instead.
  * Debug mode: on
- * Running on http://localhost:3001/ (Press CTRL+C to quit)
+ `* Running on http://localhost:3001/ (Press CTRL+C to quit)
- * Restarting with fsevents reloader /Users/dakcicek/opt/anaconda3/lib/python3.7/site-packages/sklearn/externals/joblib/__init__.py:15: FutureWarning: sklearn.externals.joblib is deprecated in 0.21 and will be removed in 0.23.
+ * Restarting with fsevents reloader `/Users/dakcicek/opt/anaconda3/lib/python3.7/site-packages/sklearn/externals/joblib/__init__.py:15: FutureWarning: sklearn.externals.joblib is deprecated in 0.21 and will be removed in 0.23.
 Please import this functionality directly from joblib, which can be installed with: pip install joblib.
 If this warning is raised when loading pickled models, you may need to re-serialize those models with scikit-learn 0.21+. warnings.warn(msg, category=FutureWarning)
  * Debugger is active!
- * Debugger PIN: 308-548-945
+` * Debugger PIN: 308-548-945
 127.0.0.1 - - [16/May/2020 04:16:41] "GET / HTTP/1.1" 200 -
-127.0.0.1 - - [16/May/2020 04:16:43] "GET /favicon.ico HTTP/1.1" 404 -
+127.0.0.1 - - [16/May/2020 04:16:43] "GET /favicon.ico HTTP/1.1" 404 `

 ### Web App :